 - These types of heaters result in higher utility bills.
-Because of the way the traditional water heaters are set up, as a pre-set temperature regardless of your needs, they cost more to maintain the heat, especially during winter months.
+Because of the way the traditional water heaters are set up with a pre-set temperature regardless of your needs, they cost more to maintain the heat, especially during winter months.

-- Bulky and hard to put into place.
+- Traditional water heaters are bulky and hard to put into place.
 These water heaters cannot be stored outside, so if you have a small house or apartment, you must have a closet dedicated to the water heater.

-- Runs out of hot water.
+- They run out of hot water.
 Although 30-50 gallons of water seems like a lot, it really isn’t.
 It is easy to fill up a bath tub with that amount of water and run out.
 You then have to wait until the tank refills and reheats, which could take longer than you would like.

-- Shorter life in the long run.
-With an average traditional water heater lasting 10-15 years, you are likely to have to replace it twice as much as you would a tankless water heater.
+- Traditional heaters have shorter lifespans in the long run.
+With an average water heater lasting 10-15 years, it is likely you will to have to replace it twice as much as you would a tankless water heater.

 Tankless Water Heater Pros